Knotx/knotx/documentation/src/main/wiki/Adapter.md

 Knot.x comes with a generic implementation of [[Service Adapter|ServiceAdapter]], that enables communication with external services using HTTP Protocol (only GET requests).
-This [Hello Rest Service Tutorial](http://knotx.io/blog/hello-rest-service/) contains an example of integrating external Web based service data into your webpage.
+This [Hello Rest Service Tutorial](http://knotx.io/blog/hello-rest-service/) contains an example of how to integrate external Web based service data into your webpage.
 See also [[Http Service Adapter|HttpServiceAdapter]] for more information.
 Please note, that this implementation is very generic and we recommend to create project-specific Adapters for any custom requirements.